joe-siyuan-qiao/joe-siyuan-qiao.github.io/_pages/about.md

 I've been really fortunate to have worked with great research scientists in YITU, Baidu IDL, Adobe, and Google.

 _I'm on the job market now looking for a position in Artificial Intelligence industry.
-Please drop me an email if you are interesetd.
+Please drop me an email if you are interested.
 Here is my <a href="https://www.cs.jhu.edu/~syqiao/CV.pdf">CV</a>._